 \subsubsection{Section~\ref{sec:relSS}}

-We analyze the next region of the slice spectral sequence of $\BPG \langle m, m \rangle$, that is, the region between the lines of slopes $(2^{n-2}-1)$ and $(2^{n-1}-1)$.
-Letting $\Gp = C_{2^{n-1}}$ be the subgroup of index two in $G = C_{2^n}$, the differentials in this region can be obtained by computing the localized slice spectral sequence of
+In this section, we analyze the next region of the slice spectral sequence of $\BPG \langle m, m \rangle$, namely the region between the lines of slopes $(2^{n-2}-1)$ and $(2^{n-1}-1)$.
+Let $\Gp = C_{2^{n-1}}$ be the index 2 subgroup of $G = C_{2^n}$.
+To compute the differentials in this region, we examine the localized slice spectral sequence of

 which computes the homotopy groups of the $G/\Gp$-fixed points of the spectrum $\Phi^{\Gp}(\BPG \langle m, m \rangle)$.